FastLine

 Software License

 GBS FastLine requires a software license to operate.
-The license is not tied to any hardware address (such as MAC Address) and does not expire.
-The license must be installed in: C:\ProgramData\Griaule, according to the instructions present in the license manual.
+The license is not tied to any hardware address (such as a MAC Address) and does not expire.
+The license must be installed in: C:\ProgramData\Griaule, according to the instructions in the license manual.

-FastLine Initial Installation and Configuration
+FastLine Installation and Initial Configuration

 The FastLine installer has a configuration tab, GBDS Settings: